Students in the vision science graduate program at uWaterloo's School of Optometry and Vision Science specialize in one of the following areas:

 - Diabetic retinopathy, macular edema, age-related macular degeneration, primary open-angle glaucoma

-- Clinical psychophysics; automated perimetry, colour vision, short-wavelength pathway sensitivity, frequency-of-seeing, cognitive function
+- Clinical psychophysics; automated perimetry, colour vision, short-wavelength pathway sensitivity, frequency-of-seeing, signal detection theory, cognitive function

 ¶ Hutchings, Natalie, BSc (Hons), MCOptom, PhD (Aston University)